Skip to main content

 The Harsh Reality

-When Active Makes Sense
+When Active vs Passive Makes Sense

-• Large caps — heavily analyzed, hard to beat Nifty 50
+• - Large caps (heavily analyzed, hard to beat Nifty 50)

-• Liquid/overnight funds — very little room for alpha
+• - Liquid/overnight funds (very little room for alpha)

 Always compare a fund's returns to its benchmark.
 A "good" return that trails the benchmark means you're paying the fund manager to do worse than a simple index fund.
+Alpha is what you're paying for.

 Mutual Fund investments are subject to market risks, read all scheme related documents carefully.
 Past performance is not indicative of future returns.